Surface finishing: Metal finish designations

-A #7 finish is produced by polishing with a 280–320 belt or wheel and sisal buffing with a cut and color compound.
-This is a semi-bright finish that will still have some polishing lines but they will be very dull.
+A #7 finish is produced by polishing with a 280–320 grit belt or wheel and sisal buffing with a cut and color compound.
+This is a semi-bright finish that will still have some polishing lines, but they will be very dull.
 Carbon steel and iron are commonly polished to a #7 finish before chrome plating.
 A #7 finish can be made bright by color buffing with coloring compound and a cotton buff.
 This is commonly applied to keep polishing costs down when a part needs to be shiny but not flawless.